 Festival directors must be able to multitask, delegate, meet tight deadlines, and problem-solve on the fly without losing their cool.

-The festival director is usually responsible for securing the necessary permits and insurance for the event; building relationships with local contractors and companies that provide goods and services; staffing the festival; creating materials such as maps and signage; planning and supervising site setup and breakdown; coordinating with artists and their teams; and managing user experiences such as festival-centric mobile apps.
-And all of that is before the gates even open!
+The festival director is usually responsible for securing the necessary permits and insurance for the event; building relationships with local contractors and companies that provide goods and services; staffing the festival; creating materials such as maps and signage; planning and supervising site setup and breakdown; overseeing a team of event operations coordinators; and directing user experiences such as festival-centric mobile apps.
+They might also work closely with talent buyers and concert producers to book and coordinate with artists and their teams.
+And all of that before the gates even open!

 This is a senior position, attainable after at least 10 years working in the event- and festival-planning business.
 Many festival directors start out as volunteers or members of event operations staff.
-From there, they progress to become event operations coordinators, giving them responsibility over some of the logistical decisions that go into every live event or festival experience.
-Experienced event operations coordinators who have proven themselves time and again might be picked to direct the entire festival, which means comparatively more control over the experience, such as selecting the designers who create the visual aesthetic of the festival or choosing which styles of cuisine to serve.
+From there, they progress to become event operations coordinators, giving them responsibility over many of the logistical decisions that go into every live event or festival experience.
+They might also work as concert/event producers or logistics-oriented employees of concert promotion companies.
+Finally, experienced professionals who have proven themselves time and again can become festival directors, which means control over almost every aspect of the festival.

 Before applying for an entry-level job at a music festival, it is a good idea to gain experience by volunteering at a festival or interning for a festival-promotion company such as AEG Presents, Goldenvoice, C3 Presents, Live Nation, LiveStyle, and Superfly.
 Upon landing a festival gig, hard work is the path to advancement, leading to bigger festivals with more prestigious artists.
 In the meantime, critical observation of festival planning—particularly things like the layout, traffic flow, food and drink services, and placement of portable toilets—goes a long way.

 - Contracts and negotiation